 Jonathan Martin is the editor of the Miller Thomson western Canada construction law newsletter “Breaking Ground” and has a broad civil and commercial litigation practice.
 He has appeared before administrative tribunals, at all levels of court in Saskatchewan, at the Ontario Superior Court of Justice, as well as at the Supreme Court of Canada.
-He has a particular interest in construction, insurance and administrative litigation and has experience in appellate level work both while acting for parties and for interveners.
+He has a particular interest in construction litigation, contract disputes, administrative law and Charter litigation, including freedom of expression, religious liberty and language rights.

 A bilingual Canadian, Jonathan advises clients in French and in English and also advises institutional clients in asserting French-language Charter rights.
 He has also been involved in appellate level Charter litigation involving freedom of expression and religious liberty.